scalabl3/userflow/02-impl/ideas/user-design.md

 - Constraints:
   - User must have exactly one organization
   - Multiple users can belong to the same organization
-  - Username and email must be unique
+  - Username must be unique
   - Profile is optional but unique per user

 ## Authentication Flow